Man completing best tax efficient investing review on laptop

 Similar to the EIS, the SEIS shares income tax, capital gains tax and inheritance tax exemption as well as loss relief.
 Where the scheme differs though, is that it offers investors 50% income tax relief on the value of an investment (rather than 30%) and includes capital gains reinvestment relief rather than deferral relief, whereby an investor is able to reduce an existing CGT bill by 50% should its value be invested into SEIS-qualifying shares.

-Assigning equity at the beginning of a company’s growth journey, the scheme not only offers investors an opportunity for considerable capital growth over time, but the ability to incorporate genuine positive impact into their portfolio in the form of some of the UK’s most transformative, impact-driven small businesses.
+Assigning equity at the beginning of a company’s growth journey, the scheme not only offers investors an opportunity for considerable capital growth over time, but also the ability to incorporate genuine positive impact into their portfolio in the form of some of the UK’s most transformative, impact-driven small businesses.

 5. Venture Capital Trusts (VCTs)

-Though their tax reliefs are similar to SEIS and EIS, VCTs are structured differently from the former schemes, largely due to their focus on multiple companies and involvement of a fund manager.
+Though their tax reliefs are similar to SEIS and EIS, VCTs are structured differently from the former schemes, largely due to their focus on multiple companies and the involvement of a fund manager.

 Launched in 1995 shortly after the EIS, a VCT is a listed company that pools investment capital to then distribute across a built, managed portfolio of eligible companies.
-Being a managed investment structure, a VCT will hold a diverse portfolio of investments into early-stage, unlisted and AIM-listed businesses, selected by a fund manager on behalf of their investors.
+Being a managed investment structure, a VCT will hold a portfolio of investments into early-stage, unlisted and AIM-listed businesses, selected by a fund manager on behalf of their investors.
 The performance of the portfolio will then dictate the share value of the fund and subsequent investment growth.

-As this structure allows investment into slightly later stage businesses than the previous VC schemes, the reliefs offered are less numerous.
+As this structure allows investment into slightly later-stage businesses than the previous VC schemes, the reliefs offered are less numerous.
 Income tax relief of 30% can be claimed upfront and any dividends paid are not subject to income tax and do not affect annual dividend allowances.
-Similarly, any growth in the value of shares is not subject to capital gains tax, however the inheritance tax exemption, deferral/reinvestment relief and loss relief offered with the previous government-backed schemes are not available via this VC approach.
+Similarly, any growth in the value of shares is not subject to capital gains tax, however, the inheritance tax exemption, deferral/reinvestment relief and loss relief offered with the previous government-backed schemes are not available via this VC approach.

-It is worth noting these three approaches do bare their own limits, both in terms of holding time (five years for VCTs and three years for SEIS or EIS) and annual investment allowances (£200,000 for VCTs, £150,000 for SEIS and £2,000,000 for EIS).
+It is worth noting these three approaches do bear their own limits, both in terms of holding time (five years for VCTs and three years for SEIS or EIS) and annual investment allowances (£200,000 for VCTs, £150,000 for SEIS and £2,000,000 for EIS).

 With investment allowances, portfolio diversification strategies and tax reliefs just three examples of aspects that can make each VC route more or less favourable for individuals, a host of additional differences exist between the three methods that can be worth exploring in detail for investors weighing up which path to select.